ka1ch2n/ka1ch2n.github.io/_posts/articles/2016-09-20-Use-LaTeX-on-Mac-in-an-elegant-way.md

 It has a neat environment with a huge number of plugins, and most of all, fast.

-[Skim](http://skim-app.sourceforge.net/)is an application, which detects .pdf updates automatically.
+[Skim](http://skim-app.sourceforge.net/) is an application, which detects .pdf updates automatically.
 Moreover, [Skim](http://skim-app.sourceforge.net/) can be integrated with [Sublime Text](https://www.sublimetext.com/) in such a way that it checks for updates every time, you perform build in [Sublime Text](https://www.sublimetext.com/).

 All the tools are settled, let’s get them work on Mac.